 - We advise against bringing large sums of cash, valuable jewelry or watches, designer handbags, expensive camera equipment, computers or tablets, and other item(s) of high monetary worth.
 BTK vehicles will be left unattended several times throughout your trip, and as such, we request that you not leave any items of value (including but not limited to your passport) in an unattended vehicle.
 We suggest leaving all non-essential items from your purse or wallet at home-- bring just what you need for the tour or workshop.
 While theft is very rare in Mexico, Baja Test Kitchen is not responsible for your lost, stolen, or damaged items.

 use of your image

 - You understand that you may be photographed and/or recorded while participating in BTK activities.

 - BTK reserves the right to use any images, photographs, videos or recordings taken during your tour or workshop for future promotional purposes.

 - By participating in BTK activities, you waive any right to inspect or approve the use of the images or recordings or of any written copy.
 You also waive any right to royalties or other compensation arising from or related to the use of the images, recordings or materials.

 - Our goal is your satisfaction.
 If there is anything we can do to make your booking, tour, or workshop experience more enjoyable (within reason of course), please don't hesitate to ask your booking advisor, tour guide, workshop leader, or driver.
-We'll do whatever we can to ensure that you experience a smooth booking experience, and have a great time participating in BTK tour/workshop activities.
+We'll do whatever we can reasonably do to ensure that you experience a smooth booking experience, and have a great time participating in BTK tour/workshop activities.